ADOPTING AN EX-RACER GREYHOUND

 4. Greyhounds make incredible pets.
 They will steal your heart (and your sofa!)

-Ex-racing greyhounds make loyal and loving pets, however their previous lifestyle and behaviour should be taken into account when bringing one into your home.
-A racing grey is looking for a calm, affectionate, and understanding owner who will be able to work on their behavior in and outside the house.
+Ex-racing Greyhounds make loyal and loving pets, however their previous lifestyle and behaviour should be taken into account when bringing one into your home.
+A racing Greyhound is looking for a calm, affectionate, and understanding owner who will be able to work on their behavior in and outside the house.
 If you’re interested in adopting one, keep an eye on our Meet Our Dogs page, and social media for updates.